bilashcse/city_bank_payment_gateway/README.md

 # City Bank Payment Gateway
 City Bank Payment Gateway Implementation using NodeJs

-# How to setup ?
+### Requirements
+    node >= 10.10+

+### Installation
-- Coming soon . . .
+    Coming Soon . . . .

-# How to start ?
+### How to start ?
-## Pay Payment
+### Pay Payment
-At first run on your terminal & type these commands on your terminal & hit enter/return
+At first type these command on your terminal & hit enter/return to install dependencies
     ```
     npm install
     ```
 Now server is ready to start.
-To start the server type on your terminal & hit enter/return
+To start the server type this command on your terminal & hit enter/return
     ```
     npm start
     ```